eumozge/kafka/README.md

 # Kafka Study Project

 A simple study project demonstrating Kafka producers and consumers in Python with Avro and Schema Registry.
-It does not implement patterns such as inbox, outbox or external offset storage.
-Not using native AvroProducers/AvroConsumers for educational purposes only.

 ## Quick start
 1. Install deps: